The Tel-Aviv Stock Exchange Ltd. Reports the Results of the Financial Statements for the Second Quarter of 2020

 - Adjusted EBITDA totaled approximately NIS 21 million in the second quarter of 2020, compared to approximately NIS 16.6 million in the corresponding period last year, a 26% increase.

 TEL AVIV, Israel, Aug.
-11, 2020 /PRNewswire/ -- Ittai Ben-Zeev, CEO of the Tel Aviv Stock Exchange, says today: "We are concluding the second quarter since the coronavirus outbreak and its adverse effects on the local and global economy.
+11, 2020 /PRNewswire/ -- Ittai Ben-Zeev, CEO of the Tel Aviv Stock Exchange (TASE: TASE), says today: "We are concluding the second quarter since the coronavirus outbreak and its adverse effects on the local and global economy.
 The aid extended by governments and central banks overseas and in Israel to stimulate economic activities and support citizens in the shadow of the restrictions that were imposed in many countries due to increasing morbidity rates, stabilized share prices and interest rates on TASE and worldwide.
 Now more than ever, TASE continues to play a central role in facilitating capital raising by the Government, encouraging companies to resume equity and debt raising on TASE and ensuring economic activity remains as normal as possible.
 Since the beginning of the year, the increase in trading volumes and liquidity has attracted significant activity from the general public, which we hope will stay on as regular players in the Israeli capital market.
 Even in these challenging times, TASE is constantly developing new products in order to enrich its mix of products and provide optimal solutions for the varying needs of the capital market."

-The Tel-Aviv Stock Exchange Ltd. (TASE: TASE) today announced its financial results for the second quarter and the first half of the year ended June 30, 2020:
+The Tel-Aviv Stock Exchange Ltd. today announced its financial results for the second quarter and the first half of the year ended June 30, 2020:

 Highlights of the Results: